lifepillar/vim-mucomplete/Readme.md

 ```

 In the example, `<tab>` was typed to trigger a completion, then `<down>` was
 pressed repeatedly to extend the completion.
-To my knowledge, µcomplete is the
+To my knowledge, MUcomplete is the
 only completion plugin that streamlines such Vim feature.